torchbox/wagtail-grapple/docs/general-usage/model-types.rst

     .. attribute:: required (bool=False)

         Represents the field as non-nullable in the schema.
 This promises the client that it will have a value returned.

+    .. attribute:: kwargs

+        Useful keyword arguments:

+        * ``source`` (string)
+            You can pass a source string that is an attribute or method on the class itself.
+If pointing to a method, all values from the instance will be available within the `values` kwarg (`example <https://github.com/GrappleGQL/wagtail-grapple/blob/main/example/home/blocks.py#L99>`_).

     In your models.py: